Claude LeBrun

 Claude R. LeBrun (born 1956) is an American mathematician who holds the position of Distinguished Professor of Mathematics at Stony Brook University.
 Much of his research concerns the Riemannian geometry of 4-manifolds, or related topics in complex and differential geometry.

 After enrolling as an undergraduate at Rice University at age 16, LeBrun received his Master of Arts in mathematics from Rice in 1977.
 He then went on to earn his D.Phil.
-(Oxford equivalent of a Ph.D.) from the University of Oxford in 1980, for a thesis on complex differential geometry written under the supervision of Roger Penrose.
+(Oxford equivalent of a Ph.D.) from the University of Oxford in 1980, at the age of 23, for a thesis on complex differential geometry written under the supervision of Roger Penrose.
 That same year, he then accepted his first faculty position at Stony Brook.